Indonesian rescue workers race to find victims of deadly quake - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 Cianjur police chief told Metro TV news channel that 20 people had been evacuated from Cugenang so far, most of whom had died, with residents still reporting missing family members.

-The area was hit by a landslide triggered by the quake that had blocked access to the area on Monday.
+The area was hit by a landslide triggered by the quake that blocked access to the area.

+“At least six of my relatives are still unaccounted for, three adults and three children,” said Zainuddin, a local resident from Cugenang.

+“If it was just an earthquake only the houses would collapse, but this is worse because of the landslide.
+In this residential area, there were eight houses, all of which were buried and swept away.”

 The earthquake, which struck at a depth of just 10 km and was felt strongly in the capital Jakarta about 75 km away, damaged at least 2 200 homes and displaced more than 5 000 people, the BNPB said.